Opinion | Lauren Boebert and Marjorie Taylor Greene aren’t fringe. They’re leading indicators.

 I don’t know how many GOP voters Greene and Boebert speak for.
 The fact that GOP leaders won’t condemn their anti-Muslim bigotry suggests the answer is probably a lot.

 But the broader overlap between all these actors is the key here.
 This doesn’t mean they all agree with the most lurid Greene and Boebert ravings.
-Rather, it means there’s a discernible through line uniting many of them: A comprehensive unshackling of themselves from any obligation to empirical reality in depicting the leftist enemy, to lay the foundations to justify pretty much anything in response.
+Rather, it means there’s a discernible through line uniting many of them: a comprehensive unshackling of themselves from any obligation to empirical reality in depicting the leftist enemy, to lay the foundations to justify pretty much anything in response.

 Can anyone say with confidence that this bundle of pathologies is shriveling away, rather than metastasizing?